 We repeat these steps for me, Marcus, and Jamal, then compare notes.

-Clinical research connects medium-firm support and better spinal alignment with less back pain and better sleep architecture.
-Dr. Walker reviews our alignment photos, especially when a mattress claims special back support.
+Research continues to connect support and spinal alignment with back comfort and sleep quality.
+Dr. Walker reviews our alignment photos closely, especially when a mattress claims targeted back support.

 Side-Sleep Alignment